mintaow/MA-Research/README.md

   1. The distribution of the number of likes & retweets for those cryptocurrency-favored tweets
   2. Sentiment Polarity Score: Positiveness(Average number of positive words/scores per tweet in the period) - Negativeness(Average number of negative words/scores per tweet in the period)
   3. \**Community Detection + Polarization Visualization using Subgraphs (if data permits)*
+## Hypotheses
+1. **H1:** Faced with rising living costs, people tend to become more risk-taking and thus less antagonistic to cryptocurrencies on social media platforms.
+2. **H2:** When the cost of living rises, the crypto-favoring thoughts and opinions are liked and retweeted more and thus spread faster across the social network, resulting in a more distinct polarization.

 ## Model and Methods
 **1. Granger Causality**
     I will examine the causal predictability of past monthly CPI on future percentage of crypto-endorsed tweets above and beyond historical tweet sentiments, using the Granger Causality Test described in Mooijman et al. (2018).